 Host a chili cook-off at your church one weekend afternoon or after Saturday evening services.
 Who doesn’t love to show off their family chili recipes?

-Parishioners sign up to make some delicious chili for the event.
-Other church members can sign up to bring utensils, bowls, napkins, cheese, sour cream, breadsticks, beverages, and other items as their donation.
+Parishioners sign up to make their delicious chili for the event.
+Others can sign up to bring utensils, bowls, napkins, cheese, sour cream, breadsticks, beverages, and other items as their donation.

-Be creative and have a blast while bringing in tons of donations from your church supporters.
+Be creative and have a blast while bringing in an abundance of donations from your church supporters.

 Church Bingo Night